-DIMENSIONS OF LEARNER CONTROL EXAMPLES OF LEARNER ACTIVITIES C. Control of rules The subject can: D. Control of social base The learner (subject) can: Choose with whom to communicate Choose who can communicate with him/her Initiate discussions and collaborations E. Control of tasks The learner (subject) can: Specify own needs (e.g. user profile) Self-monitor own progress Adjust performance based on (peer) feedback
+DIMENSIONS OF LEARNER CONTROL EXAMPLES OF LEARNER ACTIVITIES C. Control of rules The subject can: Configure the environment according to own preferences Negotiate rules of communication and collaboration with teachers, peers, communities Negotiate intellectual property rights D. Control of social base The learner (subject) can: Choose with whom to communicate Choose who can communicate with him/her Initiate discussions and collaborations E. Control of tasks The learner (subject) can: Specify own needs (e.g. user profile) Self-monitor own progress Adjust performance based on (peer) feedback